 Noise and grain unquestionably go up when shooting in this mode but so does detail – it doesn’t come close to what the likes of the Google Pixel 3‘s Night Sight or the Huawei Mate 20 Pro‘s night mode are capable of but it does at least make otherwise pointless shots worthwhile.

-Honor 10 Lite – Battery life
+Honor 10 Lite Battery life – One of its most appealing assets

 The 8X’s large battery is one of its most appealing assets and the same is true of the Honor 10 Lite.
 Its less demanding internals and a sizeable 3400mAh battery make for a capable combination.